Intervue/Data-structures-algorithms-for-interviews/README.md

 - Sometimes to find largest element in an array, min heap can be made, for few first elements, and each time comparisons can be done with remaining element to eliminate the minimum elements.
 - Methods where min and max heap can be applied BST can also be used (depends on question)
+- Sometimes a combination of min heap and max heap can be used to solve questions.
+Min heap can contain maximum elements from array and max heap can contain minimum elements from array (this can be known at runtime without sorting the array). (refer question 7)
+- Since each data structure has its own significance, sometimes it is good to use multiple data structures like min heap + max heap + linked list as BST and so on for some algos to perform series of operations

 # Topic0: Programming Questions